 You will not find Julie Pedersen Muckies in stores as they are not mass-produced.

-There are extensive design and construction details exclusive to JP Muckies making them aesthetically gorgeous and yet practical for everyday wear.
+There are extensive design and construction details exclusive to Muckies making them aesthetically gorgeous and yet practical for everyday wear.